Muhammed-Talha-Saglam/Smart_Home/README.md

-This app is an example of MVC, state management in Flutter
+This app is an example of MVC and State Management in Flutter